PSXRocket/Bloxyjack-blackjack-code/README.md

 https://discord.gg/Acnf2BVKdg

-DO NOT DISTRUBUTE / REPOST, OR SELL MY CODE. there is some dupes in this code so beware dm me on discord for help: packski2 (username)
+DO NOT DISTRUBUTE / REPOST / USE, OR SELL MY CODE.
+THIS IS USED TO PREVENT SKIDDING AND YOU WILL BE DMCA STRIKED IF FOUND USING. discord for help: packski2 (username)